In

 we can use smaller digital cameras to provide

 a cost effective choice for video.
-Our HDV packages
+Our packages

 Single camera